IBM/model-recycling/python_code/md_files/orig_md/sileod#-#-#-deberta-v3-base-tasksource-nli.md

 # Model Card for DeBERTa-v3-base-tasksource-nli

-DeBERTa-v3-base fine-tuned with multi-task learning on 444 tasks of the [tasksource collection](https://github.com/sileod/tasksource/)
+DeBERTa-v3-base fine-tuned with multi-task learning on 520 tasks of the [tasksource collection](https://github.com/sileod/tasksource/)
+This checkpoint has strong zero-shot validation performance on many tasks (e.g. 70% on WNLI), and can be used for zero-shot NLI pipeline (similar to bart-mnli but better).
 You can further fine-tune this model to use it for any classification or multiple-choice task.
-This checkpoint has strong zero-shot validation performance on many tasks (e.g. 70% on WNLI).
 The untuned model CLS embedding also has strong linear probing performance (90% on MNLI), due to the multitask training.

 This is the shared model with the MNLI classifier on top.
-Its encoder was trained on many datasets including bigbench, Anthropic rlhf, anli... alongside many NLI and classification tasks with a SequenceClassification heads while using only one shared encoder.
+Its encoder was trained on many datasets including bigbench, Anthropic rlhf, anli... alongside many NLI and classification tasks with one shared encoder.
 Each task had a specific CLS embedding, which is dropped 10% of the time to facilitate model use without it.
 All multiple-choice model used the same classification layers.
 For classification tasks, models shared weights if their labels matched.
 The number of examples per task was capped to 64k.
-The model was trained for 20k steps with a batch size of 384, and a peak learning rate of 2e-5.
+The model was trained for 45k steps with a batch size of 384, and a peak learning rate of 2e-5.

-The list of tasks is available in tasks.md
+The list of tasks is available in model config.

 tasksource training code: https://colab.research.google.com/drive/1iB4Oxl9_B5W3ZDzXoWJN-olUbqLBxgQS?usp=sharing